jzuhone/acispy/doc/source/loading_data.rst

 ACISpy can work with ACIS-related data from the commanded states database, the engineering archive, or thermal models produced by Xija.
-The first thing that must be done before any data can be worked with or plotted is to ingest the data in a :class:`~acispy.data_container.DataContainer` object. :class:`~acispy.data_container.DataContainer` objects can be created by a number of methods, which are documented here.
+The first thing that must be done before any data can be worked with or plotted is to ingest the data in a :class:`~acispy.dataset.Dataset` object. :class:`~acispy.dataset.Dataset` objects can be created by a number of methods, which are documented here.

 Fetching Data from the Online Database